codeccoop/posts-bridge/docs/API.md

 ### `posts_bridge_remote_callback`

-Gets post's remote cpt instance and pass its as input to the callback.
+Gets post's remote cpt instance and pass it as the first input to the callback.
+In addition, callback gets the shortcode attributes and content as its second and third argument.
 Use it if do you want to render complex data values.

 #### Arguments

 1. `string $fn`: Name of a global available callback function.
-Callback will recive the
-parammeters: `Remote_CPT $rcpt` with the Remote CPT instance, `array $atts` with the shortcode attributes, and `string $content` with the shortcode content.
+2. `array $atts`: Array with shortcode attributes.
-2. `string $content`: Optional, content to be passed to the callback.
+2. `string $content`: String with the shortcode content.

 #### Returns